West Valley College Paralegal Program

 An ABA-Approved Paralegal Program

-West Valley College's Paralegal Program provides rigorous academic and practical education at affordable community college rates.
-Our program provides instruction in practical legal skills and substantive law.
-The Program monitors the needs of the legal community to assure that its graduates have the skills and knowledge to meet these needs.
+The Program monitors the needs of the legal community to assure that our graduates have the skills and knowledge to meet those needs.

 Most of our students come to the program already with degrees while some earn their A.S. while in the program.
 Most of our students have life and work experiences that enhance their ability to handle the demands of the law office.